-- Tax returns with all appropriate schedules for the past four years
+- Tax returns with all appropriate schedules for the past four years, including 1099s.

-- Deed(s) to all property [real estate] owned including deeds to all vacation property, time shares, life estates etc., even if owned in another state including.
+- Deed(s) to all property [real estate] owned including deeds to all vacation property, time shares, life estates etc., even if owned in another state.

-- Proof of prepaid funerals and burial spaces
+- Proof of irrevocable pre-paid funerals and burial spaces.

 IMPORTANT: If you are unable to obtain Birth Certificate, Social Security Number, and/or Social Security Award amounts, request a TPQY [Third Party Query System] form for the applicant by calling the Social Security Administration at 1-800-772-1213.
-The TPQY does not verify citizenship, however a medicare card does verify citizenship.
+The TPQY does not verify citizenship, however a medicare card does verify legal status.

 Links to Internet sites with interesting and beneficial information: